ecriph/ecriph/README.md

 - 🔭 I’m currently working on an Emergency Alert/Response system
 - 🌱 I’m currently learning AWS and Azure
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on innovative products/projects
 - 💬 Ask me about anything with regards to web, mobile and backend system developemnts
 - 📫 How to reach me: alozieprince_c@yahoo.com
 - 😄 Pronouns: He/Him